 CPC/PI provides information to clergy, educators, healthcare professionals, lawyers, judges, corporations, government workers and others about what AA is and what it isn’t.
 They attend health fairs or make presentations at conferences, schools and community events to spread the message of AA.
 They provide public service announcements to the media and sometimes are asked to do anonymous interviews on the radio or television.
-If you are interested in volunteering to help with CPC/PI , please contact the Christopher G. 772-475-3583 – email@example.com
+The committtee meets at 7:15 pm on the fourth Saturday of the month at Faith Community Church, 3450 County Road W., Saint Johns, FL 32259.
+If you are interested in volunteering to help with CPC/PI , please contact the Christopher G. 772-475-3583 – firstname.lastname@example.org

-If you don’t have any outstanding warrants and you are interested in taking meetings into correctional facilities, please contact: Freddie S. @ 904-226-3712 or Monique S. firstname.lastname@example.org (ladies).
+If you don’t have any outstanding warrants and you are interested in taking meetings into correctional facilities, please contact: Freddie S. @ 904-226-3712.
 Requirements are a year of sobriety and 5 years of no incarcerations.
 You can also be a part of the “Bridge The Gap” program, simply pick an inmate up and take them to a meeting then bring them back to the institution.
 It is a great way to introduce an inmate to a Home Group.

 Contact Cheryl Ann L. at email@example.com to serve with this committee or to find out how you can be a Grapevine Representative for your group..